 4. Helen Hunt Falls

-Helen Hunt Falls are a 35-foot tall waterfall named after activist and poet Helen Hunt Jackson.
+Helen Hunt Falls is a 35-foot tall waterfall named after activist and poet Helen Hunt Jackson.
 This short 1-mile hiking trail in North Cheyenne Cañon Park is good for toddlers (with a little help) with a beautiful waterfall a the end.

 You should know that although short there are stone stairs at the top and the altitude is 7,200 feet.